 The Northeastern Humanities Center offers several opportunities each year for research funding in the form of its resident fellowship program and collaborative research cluster grants.
 The Humanities Center also provides grant-writing workshops, a faculty works-in-progress colloquium series, and other opportunities for faculty members and students to exchange ideas in a collegial environment.
-Visit the Humanities Center website for details.

 Northeastern Grant Programs in Support of Interdisciplinary Research is another source of internal funding available to CSSH faculty members and, in some instances, to graduate students.
 Tier 1 Grants are awarded once every fiscal year and are designed to support and encourage individual faculty members to form multidisciplinary teams with the goal of successfully competing for future sponsored research opportunities.
 The university’s Tier 2 and Tier 3 programs have rolling deadlines and are intended for major research initiatives ready for, or already competing, for large Federal funding opportunities.
 Visit Northeastern’s research website for more details about all three programs.

 Graduate students may apply for Individual Funding from the Graduate Student Government to attend conferences.
 PhD students may also apply for Travel Funding through the PhD Network.